KhartesViewer/khartes/README.md

 <img src="images/fragments_tab.JPG" width="800"/>

+Go to the Control Area and open the `Fragments` tab.
+This tab allows you to control the appearance of your fragments.

+You already have visited this tab in order to create new fragments;
+now you will have a chance to study it in detail.

+The first thing to notice is that one of the rows is hightlighted with a beige background.
+The fragment whose row is highlighted is the fragment that is currently accepting new nodes.
+That is, if you create a new node in one of the data windows, that node will be added to this row.
+A little bit below you will learn why this particular row was chosen.

+The first two columns in the list of fragments, 'Active` and `Visible`, have similar, but not identical, meanings.

+If a fragment is `Visible`, this means that the fragment's mesh and nodes will be overlaid on the Data Slices.

+If a fragment is `Active`, this means that the data that the fragment surface passes intersects (also called the fragment's texture) is displayed in the Fragment View.
+(One exception: if a fragment's direction, which can be either X or Y, as shown in the fifth column, is different than the current volume's direction, then that fragment's texture will not be displayed.)

+If a fragment is set to be both `Active` and `Visible`, the mesh and nodes will be overlaid on the fragment texture in the Fragment View.
+In other words, if you want to view a fragment's texture without the overlying mesh, turn `Visible` off.
+(Recall that you can also toggle the visibility by using the `v` hot key).

+As many fragments as you like can be made visible; their cross sections will all be overlaid on the Data Slices.
+This is useful if you want to compare different fragment.
+Note that the mesh of a given `Visible` fragment will not be overlaid on the Fragment View unless that fragment is also `Active`.

+In general use, only one fragment at a time can be actve; if you set a fragment to be active by clicking its `Active` check box, the currently active fragment will be deactivated.
+An exception will be discussed as an advanced topic below.

 (currently working here)

 ## Fragment: Visible, Active, accepting nodes

-The `Fragments` tab in the lower right corner allows you to control certain aspects of your fragments.
+XX The `Fragments` tab in the lower right corner allows you to control certain aspects of your fragments.
 The two main visibility controls are `Active` and `Visible`.

-If a fragment is `Visible`, this means that the fragment's mesh and nodes will be drawn on the data slices in the left column.
+XX If a fragment is `Visible`, this means that the fragment's mesh and nodes will be drawn on the data slices in the left column.

-If a fragment is `Active`, this means that the data that the fragment passes through (also called the fragment's texture) is displayed in the fragment display in the upper right.
+XX If a fragment is `Active`, this means that the data that the fragment passes through (also called the fragment's texture) is displayed in the fragment display in the upper right.
 (One exception: if a fragment's direction, which can be either X or Y, is different than the current volume's direction, then that fragment's texture will not be displayed.)

-If a fragment is set to be both `Active` and `Visible`, the mesh and nodes will be overlaid on the fragment texture in the fragment display.
+XX If a fragment is set to be both `Active` and `Visible`, the mesh and nodes will be overlaid on the fragment texture in the fragment display.
 In other words, if you want to view a fragment's texture without the overlying mesh, turn `Visible` off.

-The `Fragments` tab also allows you to change the name of any fragment.
+XX The `Fragments` tab also allows you to change the name of any fragment.
 Simpy double-click on the name that you want to change, type the new name, and hit the `Enter` key.
 The name will change, and the list of fragments will re-sort itself to maintain alphabetical order.

-Finally, the `Fragment` tab lets you see which fragment is currently accepting nodes: that is, the fragment that will have a new node added to it every time you click in a data window using shift-left-mouse-button.
+XX Finally, the `Fragment` tab lets you see which fragment is currently accepting nodes: that is, the fragment that will have a new node added to it every time you click in a data window using shift-left-mouse-button.